peoray/v3/content/posts/number-facts-generator/index.md

 **UPDATE: I finally managed to host the app thanks to The Shalvah**

-Check out the app: [code](https://www.github.com/peoray/number-facts-machine/) | [view](https://peoray.github.io/number-facts-machine/)
+Check out the app: [code](https://www.github.com/peoray/number-facts-generator/) | [view](https://peoray.github.io/number-facts-generator/)

-This is the first ever project I completed and I got the inspiration from [Brad Traversy YouTube video](https://www.youtube.com/watch?v=tUE2Nic21BA&list=PLillGF-RfqbbnEGy3ROiLWk7JMCuSyQtX&index=17).
+This is a recent project I completed and I got the inspiration from [Brad Traversy YouTube video](https://www.youtube.com/watch?v=tUE2Nic21BA&list=PLillGF-RfqbbnEGy3ROiLWk7JMCuSyQtX&index=17).
 I decided to add my own features and include options for both year and date request.

 The project is based on the [Numbers API](http://numbersapi.com/#42) where the data is gotten from.
 The documentation on the usage of the API is pretty straightforward and It’s a free API.